About Compliance in Symantec Mobile Security 7.2

 - Status Time- The last time the device status was logged to the Symantec Mobile Security server.

-- Out-of-Date Engine- Whether the malware scan engine is current.
-(Malware scan engines are automatically updated when LiveUpdate is run on the Android device.)
+- Out-of-Date Engine- Devices are non-compliant if Anti-Malware definitions have not been successfully updated in the past 30 days.
+(Anti-Malware scan engines are updated when LiveUpdate is run on the Android.)

 - Administrator disabled- Whether the device-administrator permissions on the mobile device have been revoked.
 The mobile device agent requires administrator permissions on the device to enable the security features such as locking the device and wiping data.
 (Device Administrator permissions are set or unset on each Android device.
 This is not a setting that can be controlled from the Symantec Management Platform.)